MicrosoftDocs/globalization/globalization/input/hindi-ime.md

 # Hindi IME

-If you need to enter some text in Hindi, the Hindi Phonetic IME  for Windows lets you write text in the Devanagari script while using a typical keyboard with 101-105 keys and keeping English as your Windows display language.
+If you need to enter some text in Hindi, Windows includes an Input Method Editor and keyboard layouts that let you enter text using the Devanagari script while using a typical keyboard with 101-105 keys.
+Using the IME doesn't require changing your current Windows display language.

-## Add the Hindi keyboard layout
+## Add support for Simplified Chinese input

-To add the Hindi keyboard layout to Windows:
+To add support for Simplified Chinese input to Windows:

 1. Open Settings and select **Time & language** > **Language & region**.
 1. Select **Add a language**.
 Select **Hindi** from the list and select **Next**.
 1. Consider if you need any of the **Optional language features**.
-For entering Hindi text while keeping English as your Windows display language, none of them are necessary.
+If you want to enter Hindi text while keeping English as your Windows display language, none of them are necessary.
 When you're happy with your choices, select **Install**.

 By default, Hindi is installed with the Hindi Traditional keyboard.
 To install the Microsoft Hindi Phonetic IME: